7tanmay7/ex-gf-ai-bot/README.md

 > "Talk to your past... maybe get closure."

-Ajnajai is a locally run, emotionally-powered chatbot that simulates conversations with your **ex-girlfriend** based on **WhatsApp chat data** you fed into it.
+Anjali is a locally run, emotionally-powered chatbot that simulates conversations with your **ex-girlfriend** based on **WhatsApp chat data** you fed into it.
 It uses **Gemini (Google's LLM)** via API to generate contextually aware, realistic, and sometimes dramatic replies — all in the personality of your ex.

 ---